 The LookUp app has managed to make decent progress using nothing more than the camera.
 Acting like an online dictionary which let’s you point your phone at things in a “what’s that?” kind of way, the app then trawls its databases and delivers an answer.
 It feels like this might be the first step into a consumer use of object recognition which might be useful.
 It would certainly help in the process of building a database of objects which computers can recognise.
 The LookUp team might be sitting on a very saleable database before long.

 The uses for object recognition for companies must be huge, any time anyone is sent anywhere just to check up on something you could potentially use object recognition software.
 As far as consumers go, it’s unclear whether the hardware for something like Face ID will be usable by app companies for other purposes, and even so the hardware is only on the front of the phone.
 But if an engine could be trained to use it, it could be very powerful.
-On the other hand we may have to wait until we’re all wondering around wearing smart-glasses before object recognition takes a defining step in technology.
+On the other hand we may have to wait until we’re all wandering around wearing smart, designer glasses before object recognition takes a defining step in technology.